Wadi al-Hasa: Geography

-The wadi is very big and long and ends in the Dead Sea at the town of Al-Safi.
+The wadi is very wide and long and flows into the Dead Sea at Al-Safi.
 Its length is approximately 40 km, and it contains many historical and modern facilities and farms.
 At no time during the year does the water stop flowing.
-There are many springs and other sources that feed it, particularly the part in the governorate of Tafilah.
+There are many springs and other sources that feed it, particularly in the section flowing through the governorate of Tafilah.
 It is longer and wider than Wadi al-Moujib, which is located to the north.

-The wadi is part of the Dead Sea river basin in Jordan, whose waters feed it and then accumulate in the winter on the south side of the Dead Sea.
-The area of the wadi's basin is approximately 2,500 km2.
-The wadi's water gathers in the desert wadis and streams whose basin reaches the al-Jafr region, and is then transported to the Jordan Valley and eventually the Dead Sea.
+The wadi is part of the eastern Dead Sea basin.
+The waters of Wadi al-Hasa feed the Dead Sea; in winter they accumulate in the southern part of the Dead Sea.
+The area of the wadi's drainage basin is approximately 2,500 km2.
+The wadi collects its waters from the desert wadis and streams whose basins reach the al-Jafr region to the east, and then flow down to the Jordan Rift Valley and into the Dead Sea.